Bridge Design Pattern in C#

 5. Understanding the Class Diagram of the Bridge Design Pattern.

-6. When do we need to use the Bridge Design Pattern in Real-Time Applications?
+7. When to use the Bridge Design Pattern in Real-Time Applications?

 Understanding the Definition of Bridge Design Pattern:

-In order to understand the definition of a Bridge Design Pattern, please have a look at the following image.
+To understand the definition of a Bridge Design Pattern, please look at the following image.
 Suppose we have one requirement to SAVE or DELETE an object in the persistence.
 Here, we can save the object either into a File System or into a Database.
 In the same way, we can also delete an object either from a File System or from a Database.
 So, on the right-hand side, you can see two implementers.
-The FileSystemPersistenceImplementor is used to save the object into a file whereas the DatabasePersistenceImplementor is used to save the object into a database.
-In the middle, you can see the Abstraction Layer which provides two methods to do the Save and Delete Operations.
-Now, the client will call the Abstraction Layer method and the abstraction layer will use one of the Persistence implementations to do the operation.
+The FileSystemPersistenceImplementor is used to save the object into a file, whereas the DatabasePersistenceImplementor is used to save the object into a database.
+In the middle, you can see the Abstraction Layer, which provides two methods to do the Save and Delete Operations.
+Now, the client will call the Abstraction Layer method, and the abstraction layer will use one of the Persistence implementations to do the operation.
 So, here, the client is not worried about the Implementation.

 What is Bridge Design Pattern in C#?

-The Abstraction Persistence Layer will use any of the Implementers to SAVE or DELETE an object and the client will only use the Abstraction Layer to SAVE or DELETE the object.
-Now if you read the definitions then you can easily understand the Bridge Design Pattern.
+The Abstraction Persistence Layer will use any of the Implementers to SAVE or DELETE an object, and the client will only use the Abstraction Layer to SAVE or DELETE the object.
+If you read the definitions, you can easily understand the Bridge Design Pattern.

 Real-Time Example of Bridge Design Pattern in C#:

 In the Bridge Design Pattern, there are two layers.
-The first layer is the Abstraction Layer and the second layer is the Implementation Layer.
-If we do make any changes in the Implementation Layer, then it won’t affect the Abstraction Layer.
-Similarly, if we made any changes in the Abstraction Layer, then it won’t affect the Implementation layer.
+The first layer is the Abstraction Layer, and the second layer is the Implementation Layer.
+If we make any changes in the Implementation Layer, it won’t affect the Abstraction Layer.
+Similarly, if we make any changes in the Abstraction Layer, it won’t affect the Implementation layer.

-Please have a look at the following image for a better understanding of the Bridge Design Pattern.
+Please look at the following image to better understand the Bridge Design Pattern.
 On the left-hand side, you can see the Abstraction.
-Suppose, you want to turn on the TV or turn off the TV, then what you can do here is, you can use the Remote Control to turn On/Off the TV.
-The Implementation will be done by the original TV implementer.
-So, in this case, Samsung TV or Sony TV will implement the turn On or turn Off functionality.
+Suppose you want to turn on the TV or turn off the TV, then what you can do here is you can use the Remote Control to turn On/Off the TV.
+The original TV implementer will do the Implementation.
+So, in this case, Samsung TV or Sony TV will implement the turn-on or turn-off functionality.
 So, the abstraction will use one of the implementers to turn on or turn off the TV.

 Real-time Example of Bridge Design Pattern in C#

-Suppose, later you want to add a new implementation then you can do this in the Implementation Layer.
-For example, you can add new TV (for example Panasonic TV) in the Implementation Layer which will not affect the Abstraction Layer.
+Suppose you want to add a new implementation later, then you can do this in the Implementation Layer.
+For example, you can add a new TV (Panasonic TV) in the Implementation Layer, which will not affect the Abstraction Layer.
 You can also add a new Panasonic TV Remote Control in the Abstraction Layer without affecting the Implementation Layer.
 So, this is one of the best examples of the Bridge Design Pattern.

 Implementation of Bridge Design Pattern using C#: